 Don’t just upload your file as IMG4938 or however you camera captured it.
 Rename the file to include your keywords!
 I don’t know about you, but I use Google image search quite a bit.

 I did a quick video tutorial of how to install, and use, this free plugin.
 I highly recommend it because it will get you in the habit of having good blog SEO habits!

 Before I dive in: I saved this one for last, because while it is a GREAT tool to use, I think it can be overwhelming for beginners.
 If you are brand new to blogging, I would start with the tips I listed above and not worry about targeting specific phrases yet.
 Sometimes this can take you down a very confusing rabbit hole.

 The previous go-to, Adwords Keywords Tool, has been replaced with Keyword Planner which now means you need to create a (free) Google Adwords Account.
 Once you do that, you’ll see “Keyword Planner” under “Tools and Analytics”.

 I won’t go into too much detail, as you can see here how to use Google’s Keyword Planner, but you’ll see they give you three options:

-Since I had an idea of the keywords I was working with, I used option two and just started searching various phrases to see which one had the highest number of searches, but perhaps didn’t have the highest competition.
+I typically use option two and search various phrases to see which one has the highest number of searches, but perhaps doesn’t have the highest competition.
 I’m going to repeat that, because it was important: try to find keywords that are specific to what your post is about and that have a high number of monthly searches but don’t have a large amount of competition.

 This isn’t always easy when you are trying to SEO posts on vegan recipes, but, vegan recipes that taste like chicken may have an audience but not as many competitors.